jdyeakel/jdyeakel.github.io/teaching/ecology/index.md

 ---

 ## Welcome!
 Welcome to the course website for ***Fundamentals of Ecology***.
-Of course, this semester we will be running both in person and remote when the situation requires.
+This semester we will be running both in person and remote when the situation requires.
 When we are remote, we will be having lecture and/or discussion sections synchronously on ZOOM (links below).
 This will be the primary site that will host course information and changes to the schedule, as well as your Discussion Section activities.
-The Catcourses, or Canvas, site for this course will be used for assessments (e.g. homeworks and possibly exams) and of course grades.
+The Catcourses, or Canvas, site for this course will be used for assessments (e.g. homeworks and possibly exams), course grades, and announcements.
 See the [syllabus]({{ site.url }}/teaching/ecology/syllabus/) for details and the [schedule]({{ site.url }}/teaching/ecology/schedule/) for information regarding important dates and content.

 ---